 A True Canadian Arctic Experience

-Back at the lodge each evening, David found that the food prepared by chef Justin Tse was exceptional.
+Back at the lodge each evening, we enjoyed exceptional meals prepared by chef Justin Tse.
 Rather than simply providing sustenance, dining at Arctic Watch carried the arctic experience into the after-hours.

 The quality of the food was absolutely phenomenal; everything was homemade, and fresh ingredients were brought up every week with the plane.
 It’s a true Canadian culinary experience, because they bring in the cheese from Quebec, for example, and the salmon from the Atlantic provinces.
 Your dinner might be beef from Alberta with wine from British Columbia.
 It was fantastic and really, really fresh.

 I've had the good fortune to travel on several polar expeditions, and Arctic Watch holds a special place in my heart.
 The sheer intimacy of the Arctic Watch experience made for an unforgettable expedition, with memories and relationships to last a lifetime.
 On some trips, you have to do what everyone else does.
 Because the group at Arctic Watch is so small, it means that you can have pretty much any experience you want.